mrakgr/Trading-Journal/journal_2025.md

 ![](images/image-1839.png)

 Oh wow, take a look at this.
 It's actually downloading.
 But without a seeder, only 55% of the course will be there.

+> Now I understand that some have trouble learning how to Read the Tape at the beginning.
+This can be frustrating.
+The Level 2 quotes move quickly.
+It is a lot on the eyes at first.
+You feel like when you were a kid, you closed your eyes, and your friends spun you around quickly.
+When you opened your eyes, you were dizzy.
+That is how a new trader ought to feel.

+Ok, I will give it a honest shot.
+I'll get the L2 feed and spend some time practicing reading it.

+In the very worst case, if that fails, I can just become a quant trader trading the open and the trend days.
+That won't turn me into a star, but while that is going on I could get a programming job and work torward building up the account for longer term trading using the DOM indicator.

+But I want to do my best to find out where my real limits are.